-- Jazz Ensemble, Jazz History, Music Theory, Aural Perception, Private Instruction
+- Retired: Jazz Ensemble, Jazz History, Music Theory, Aural Perception, Private Instruction

 Hugh Lovelady began the study of the saxophone at age eleven in his hometown of Vienna, West Virginia.
 He was awarded a Bachelor’s Degree in Woodwinds at West Virginia University and a Master’s Degree in Saxophone Performance at Arizona State University.